August 31, 2019

 Ferretti Super Yacht in the Rocks

-So I cannot say I know much about this accident involving a Ferretti 24 meter super yacht with titled m/y Aldenis and registered under Panamanian flag which crashed into a reef.
+So I cannot say I know much about this accident involving a Ferretti 24 meter yacht titled m/y Aldenis and registered under Panamanian flag which crashed into a reef.
 This photo appeared in my social media feed on Saturday 31 August, in early afternoon, and beyond that I do not know more.
 This is the second accident of this type in 2019 after we had a Princess 23 meter which had a similar but worse damage in Sifnos, Aegean Greek Islands in early July.
 By the picture I would say the Ferretti was going at slow displacement speeds.
 The location appears Eastern med; Croatia, Greece, or Turkey.
 If anyone knows more please advise by leaving a comment in this post section.